Phineas Parkhurst Quimby: Patients

 Among the people who claimed to be cured by Quimby were Julius Dresser and his wife Annetta, the former from "longstanding afflictions" and the later from what at the time may have been labeled hysteria.
 Their son, Horatio Dresser, wrote extensively on Quimby's theories.
 He edited and collected many of Quimby's papers in his book Health and the Inner Life: An Analytical and Historical Study of Spiritual Healing and Theories (1906).
 He also edited and published selected Quimby papers in the book, The Quimby Manuscripts (1921).

 Mary Baker Eddy, the founder of Christian Science, was perhaps the most influential person connected to Quimby, and according to Garry Wills her relation to Quimby is likely the main reason he is remembered today.
 She had sought healing from Quimby in 1862 after reading a circular which advertised that he gave "no medicines or outward applications ...
 The Truth is the Cure."
 Eddy, who had been brought up in a religious Congregational household, had suffered from illnesses most of her life and had been searching for healing like what she read in the gospel.
 Later, claims were made that she was at least partially inspired by Quimby in her theology.
 However, both Quimby's son and Christian Scientists have pointed out major differences between Quimbyism and Christian Science.
 Biographer Gillian Gill and others agreed, pointing out that because of its theism, Christian Science differs considerably from the teachings of Quimby, who did not base his work in religion.

 Warren Felt Evans was a Methodist minister who was moving over to Swedenborgianism about the time that he visited Quimby twice about 1863.
 While he was reputed to be a student of Quimby, modern scholarship has shown that he considered himself an equal of Quimby and not a student.

 Beliefs

 Quimby has sometimes been connected with Transcendentalism, especially by historians relying on the Dresser version of his writings, however his knowledge of Emerson and the Transcendentalists "was no doubt tenuous and secondhand at best" according to Albanese, and it was really only "Dresser's spiritualized Quimby that fit this classification" according to Hazen.

 Legacy

 Quimby is sometimes identified as the "founder of New Thought," but his actual influence is debated.
 Since Quimby's writings were not available until Dresser's The Quimby Manuscripts in 1921, they did not directly effect New Thought's development during its formative period.
-Barry Morton, a scholar of faith healing, has said that Quimby's constant practice of his mind cure method led him to make important discoveries related to curing psychosomatic illnesses, and in effect started a "gnostic" healing tradition.
-Some of his methods were adopted by John Alexander Dowie, who revolutionized Christian faith healing in the 1880s.